Home United Kingdom Australia USA Canada Norway New Zealand India South Africa Belgium Sri Lanka

 The following details are from Debretts Guide to the House of Commons, 1886 and the Wikipedia page for George Augustus Pilkington.

 Sir George Augustus Pilkington (7 October 1848, Upwell, Cambridgeshire – 28 January 1916) was an English doctor and Liberal politician.
 Pilkington was born at Upwell, Cambridgeshire, as George Augustus Coombe, the son of R. G. Coombe a surgeon.
 He was educated privately and trained for medicine at Guy's Hospital, London.
-He became MRCS Eng and LSA in 1870 at the age of 22.
+He became MRCS Eng and LSA in 1870.
 He practiced medicine in Southport from 1870 to 1884 when he was House Surgeon to Southport Infirmary, Medical Officer of the North Meols District, Ormskirk Union, Surgeon to the Royal Naval Artillery Volunteers, and Medical Officer to the Southport Convalescent Hospital and the Southport Infirmary.

 See also below from 1884.

-At the age of 28, George Augustus Coombe married Mary Elizabeth Pilkington, the daughter of James Pilkington, former MP for Blackburn, in 1876.
-George appears to have changed his surname sometime after this date, and possibly after the 1881 census, to Pilkington on the death of his brother-in-law [a brother of Elizabeth].
+George Augustus Coombe married Mary Elizabeth Pilkington, daughter of James Pilkington, former MP for Blackburn, in 1876.
+He appears to have changed his surname sometime after this date, and possibly after the 1881 census, to Pilkington on the death of his brother-in-law [a brother of Elizabeth].

 The 1881 census includes the following individuals noted on this page.